nicholaswilde/recipes/docs/breads/the-best-cornbread.md

 ### Step 4

-For the honey butter, whip the honey, unsalted butter, and marshmallow fluff together with an electric mixer.
+For the honey butter, whip the honey, unsalted butter, and [marshmallow fluff][2] together with an electric mixer.
 Best served at room temperature so it is soft and spreadable.

 ## :link: Sources

 - <https://www.melskitchencafe.com/the-cornbread-and-fluffy-honey-butter/>
 - <https://www.thepancakeprincess.com/2019/11/24/best-sweet-cornbread-bake-off/>

+[1]: <../assets/images/the-best-cornbread.jpg>
+[2]: <../ingredients/marshmallow-fluff.md>